 - May support ensuring access to EDC and BMS / vendor systems is available for clinical trial site personnel.

 - May support the preparation of Study Initiation Visit materials.

 - May support coordination and ensure database lock timelines are met as required locally.

 - Proactively identify and resolve potential problems at both site and country levels.

-- Engage with Clinical Trial Manager and line management to assist in the resolution of more complex issues.
+- Engage with Clinical Trial Manager or line management to assist in the resolution of more complex issues.

-- Proactively seek to enhance communication skills with both internal (Global level) and all relevant external parties and coaches others to do the same.
+- Proactively seek to enhance communication skills with internal (Global level) and all relevant external parties and coach others to do the same.

 - May assist line management with conducting monitoring authorizations and ongoing assessments.

 - May be assigned as a Lead CTMo for a study locally and as determined by RCO Country/Cluster leadership.